Prompt Engineering for Developers: Write Better AI Prompts for Code

 Common Mistakes to Avoid

 Being too vague.
 "Make this code better" tells the model nothing.
-Better in what way?
+Better how?
 Faster?
 More readable?
 More testable?
-More secure?
 Say what you mean.

 Overloading a single prompt.
-Asking for a full-stack feature with database, API, frontend, tests, and deployment config in one prompt overwhelms the model and produces shallow results across the board.
+Asking for a full-stack feature with database, API, frontend, tests, and deployment config in one go overwhelms the model.
+You'll get shallow results across the board.

-Not providing error messages.
+Skipping error context.
 When debugging, paste the actual error message and stack trace.
-"My code doesn't work" is not a useful prompt.
+"My code doesn't work" is useless.
 "This code throws TypeError: Cannot read properties of undefined (reading 'map') on line 42 when data.items is null" gives the model everything it needs.

 Advanced Techniques

 Chain-of-thought prompting.
-For algorithmic or logic-heavy tasks, ask the model to explain its reasoning step by step before writing code.
-"First, explain your approach to solving this problem, then implement the solution."
-This often catches logical errors before they make it into the code.
+For logic-heavy tasks, ask the model to explain its reasoning before writing code: "First, explain your approach to solving this problem, then implement the solution."
+This catches logical errors before they make it into code.

 Constraint stacking.
 Layer multiple constraints to narrow the output: "Write this in Python 3.12 using only standard library modules, with type hints on all function signatures, following Google's Python style guide, and keeping cyclomatic complexity below 5 per function."

 Reference existing code.
 Paste a snippet from your codebase and say "follow this same pattern."
-This is more effective than describing the pattern verbally because it removes all ambiguity about naming conventions, error handling styles, and structural choices.
+Way more effective than describing the pattern verbally — it removes all ambiguity about naming conventions, error handling, and structural choices.

 FAQ

 Q: How long should my prompts be?
-A: As long as they need to be to remove ambiguity, but no longer.
-A two-sentence prompt is fine for simple tasks.
-A complex feature request might need several paragraphs of context.
+A: As long as they need to be to remove ambiguity.
+A two-sentence prompt is fine for simple stuff.
+A complex feature might need several paragraphs.
 The goal is clarity, not brevity for its own sake.

 Q: Should I include my entire codebase as context?
-A: No. Include only the parts that are directly relevant to the task: the file being modified, the interfaces it depends on, and any patterns you want followed.
-Too much irrelevant context can actually degrade output quality by diluting the signal.
+A: No. Include only the relevant parts: the file being modified, the interfaces it depends on, and patterns you want followed.
+Too much irrelevant context actually makes output worse by diluting the signal.

-Q: Is prompt engineering a temporary skill that will become obsolete?
-A: The specific syntax and tricks may evolve, but the underlying skill of communicating technical requirements clearly and precisely is timeless.
-As models improve, they will tolerate more ambiguity, but precise prompts will always outperform vague ones.
+Q: Is prompt engineering a temporary skill that'll become obsolete?
+A: The specific tricks might evolve, but the underlying skill — communicating technical requirements clearly and precisely — is timeless.
+Better models will tolerate more ambiguity, but precise prompts will always beat vague ones.

 Q: Can I use the same prompt patterns across different AI tools?
 A: Yes.
-The core principles of providing context, being specific, and structuring your request clearly apply to every large language model.
-Specific features like system prompts or tool calling vary by platform, but the fundamentals transfer.
+Context, specificity, and clear structure work across every LLM.
+Platform-specific features like system prompts or tool calling vary, but the fundamentals transfer.

-Q: How do I know if a bad result is my prompt's fault or the model's limitation?
-A: Try rephrasing your prompt with more specificity first.
-If multiple rewrites all produce poor results for a well-defined task, you have likely hit a model limitation.
+Q: How do I know if a bad result is my prompt or the model's limitation?
+A: Try rephrasing with more specificity first.
+If multiple rewrites all produce poor results for a well-defined task, you've probably hit a model limitation.
 But in practice, most bad outputs trace back to underspecified prompts.

-Q: Should I use natural language or pseudo-code in my prompts?
-A: Use whichever communicates your intent more clearly.
-For describing algorithms or data transformations, pseudo-code or even a quick type definition can be more precise than a paragraph of natural language.
+Q: Should I use natural language or pseudo-code in prompts?
+A: Whichever communicates your intent more clearly.
+For algorithms or data transformations, pseudo-code or a quick type definition is often more precise than a paragraph of prose.
 Mix both freely.